Course

 Pain Management in Hospice

-There are several pain management scales used in hospice care, including the Numeric Pain Rating Scale, Wong-Baker FACES Pain Rating Scale, and FLACC scale.
+Several pain management scales, including the Numeric Pain Rating Scale, Wong-Baker FACES Pain Rating Scale, and FLACC scale, are used in hospice care.

 Numeric Pain Rating Scale (26)

 The patient rates their pain level on a scale of 0 to 10.
-Zero means no pain, and 10 means ‘the worst possible pain.’
-This scale is the most used tool by the hospice nurse to assess pain intensity in patients ages eight and older.
+Zero means no pain, and ten means ‘the worst possible pain.’
+This scale is the most used tool to assess pain intensity in patients ages eight and older.

 Wong-Baker FACES Pain Rating Scale (26)

 The Wong-Baker FACES Pain Scale combines pictures and numbers for painratings.
-A total of 6 faces depicts different expressions, ranging from happy to extremely upset.
+Six faces depict different expressions, ranging from happy to extremely upset.
 Each is assigned a numerical rating between 0 (smiling) and 10 (crying).
-The patient is instructed to point to the picture that best represents their degree and intensity of pain.
+The patient is instructed to point to the picture that best represents the degree and intensity of pain.
 This scale is most commonly utilized in patients ages eight and older.

 FLACC Pain Scale (26)

-The FLACC or ‘Face, Legs, Activity, Cry, and Consolability’ Scale was developed to assist healthcare providers in the level of pain assessment in both young children who are unable to cooperate verbally and in adults who are unable to communicate.
-This form of pain assessment is based on observations, with zero to two points assigned for each of the five areas.
-The overall score will vary from 0, indicating a relaxed and comfortable appearing patient, to 7-10, indicating severe discomfort and painful appearance.
+The FLACC, or ‘Face, Legs, Activity, Cry, and Consolability’ Scale, was developed to assist healthcare providers in pain assessment in young children who cannot cooperate verbally and in adults who cannot communicate.
+This pain assessment is based on observations, with zero to two points assigned for each of the five areas.
+The overall score will vary from 0, indicating a relaxed and comfortable-appearing patient, to 7-10, indicating severe discomfort and painful appearance.

-Most hospice patients will be able to communicate their pain levels, to some degree, during their hospice care.
-Other patients may have concurrent disease processes (dementia, for example) that make such communication very difficult.
-The hospice nurse and her team need to be able to accurately assess for a variety of signs and symptoms that may indicate pain.
+Most hospice patients can communicate their pain levels, to some degree, during their hospice care.
+Other patients may have concurrent disease processes (dementia, for example) that make such communication difficult.
+The hospice nurse and her team need to be able to accurately assess for various signs and symptoms that may indicate pain.
 The following list provides an overview of behaviors that may indicate the presence of pain and warrant further investigation (18):

 • Increased breathing rate